How to Manage Pests

-Often called leaf, shoot, or twig blight, anthracnose results from infection by any of several different fungi, including Apiognomonia errabunda, A. veneta, Discula fraxinea, Glomerella sp., Gnomonia sp., and Stegophora ulmea, depending on the tree attacked.
-Infections on deciduous plants are more severe in areas where prolonged spring rains occur after new growth is produced.
-Anthracnose fungi need water to be disseminated and infect; they do not spread under dry conditions.
+Often called leaf, shoot, or twig blight, tree anthracnose results from infection by fungi including Apiognomonia errabunda, A. veneta, Colletotrichum gloeosporioides, Discula fraxinea, the Glomerella species, the Gnomonia species, some Marssonina species, and Stegophora ulmea, depending on the tree attacked.
+It can noticeably blight some trees such as sycamore, ash, oak, and evergreen elms.
+Infections on deciduous plants are more severe in areas where prolonged spring rains occur after new growth appears.
+Anthracnose fungi need water in order to disseminate and infect; they don’t spread in dry conditions.

 IDENTIFICATION AND DAMAGE

 Anthracnose symptoms vary with the plant host, weather, and the time of year infection occurs.
 The fungi affect developing shoots and expanding leaves.
 Small tan, brown, black, or tarlike spots appear on infected leaves of hosts such as elm or oak.
 Dead leaf areas can be more irregular on other hosts such as ash, while sycamore anthracnose lesions typically develop along major leaf veins.
 If leaves are very young when infected, they can become curled and distorted with only a portion of each leaf dying.

 Generally, mature leaves are resistant to infection, but when conditions are favorable, spotty lesions can occur.
 Heavily infected leaves fall prematurely throughout the growing season, and sometimes trees become completely defoliated.
 New leaf growth usually occurs after an early drop.